Social

 Work place

-Our personnel strategy embraces diversity, inclusion, and the diverse labor market.
-We have employees of over 10 different nationalities, offer apprenticeships, internships, study positions, and vocational training, employ unskilled and skilled workers, have employees with various educational backgrounds, accommodate flexible work arrangements, senior employment programs, and more.
 We also serve as a business center for the local job center in Hjørring Municipality, collaborating closely to help unemployed individuals find meaningful activities that contribute to their skill development and enhance their employment prospects.
-Over the past decade, we've hosted over 200 job placement trainees, with a significant portion subsequently becoming our employees.
+Over the years, we have hosted more than 200 job placement trainees, many of whom have transitioned into permanent employees.

 Local community